 Her work sits at the juncture of experimental music and dance has been described as “rich polyphony” (The New Yorker) and “transcending the fraught history between utterance and stance through an exacting inquiry” (Critical Correspondence).

-She has been commissioned and presented by the Chocolate Factory Theater, Danspace Project, Brooklyn Studios for Dance, Temple University, Dance Theater Workshop Fresh Tracks, Center for Performance Research, Roulette Intermedium, Panopoly Performance Laboratory, The Watermill Center, Mount Tremper Arts and AUNTS, among others.
-She co-organized collective terrain/s at Danspace Project in 2019 with Lydia Bell and Jasmine Hearn, which featured the voice and choreographic work of Hearn, Tenenbaum, Tendayi Kuumba & Greg Purnell, and Samita Sinha, as well as a publication by the same name.
+Her multidisciplinary work has been commissioned and presented by ISSUE Project Room, The Chocolate Factory Theater, Danspace Project, Movement Research, Brooklyn Studios for Dance, School for Contemporary Dance & Thought, Temple University, New York Live Arts Fresh Tracks, Center for Performance Research, Roulette Intermedium and AUNTS, among others.
+She co-organized collective terrain/s at Danspace Project in 2019 with Lydia Bell and Jasmine Hearn, which featured the voice and choreographic work of Hearn, Tenenbaum, Tendayi Kuumba & Greg Purnell, and Samita Sinha.

-She has performed and collaborated with Yoshiko Chuma and the School of Hard Knocks, Daria Faïn and Robert Kocik, Jennifer Monson, Levi Gonzalez, Emily Johnson/CATALYST, Hadar Ahuvia, Juliana May, Andy Luo & lily bo shapiro, and the DOING AND UNDOING collective.
-Her organizing efforts include: co-organizer of the Sounding Body workshop series at Movement Research (2016-2021), founding organization team for Brooklyn Studios for Dance (2015-16), co-organizer for CLASSCLASSCLASS (2011-2016), curator for Movement Research’s fallow time Spring Festival (2014) and The Raw and The Cooked Show (2007-2009) at The Tank.
-She attended Urban Bush Women’s Summer Leadership Institute (SLI) in 2017.
+Tatyana has performed and collaborated with Yoshiko Chuma & the School of Hard Knocks, Daria Faïn and Robert Kocik, Jennifer Monson, Emily Johnson/CATALYST, Andy Luo & lily bo shapiro, and the DOING AND UNDOING collective.
+Sound design and musical collaborations include: Levi Gonzalez (Craft of the Father), Juliana May (Folk Incest, Family Happiness).
+She was a founding co-organizer for Brooklyn Studios for Dance, a multi-year co-organizer for CLASSCLASSCLASS, and a co-curator for Movement Research’s 2014 fallow time Spring Festival.
+She attended Urban Bush Women’s Summer Leadership Institute in 2017.